Example 3: Bucket owner granting permissions to objects it does not own - Amazon Simple Storage Service

 2. Using Account A credentials, sign in to the IAM Console and do the following to create an administrator user:

-• In the IAM Console Dashboard, note down the IAM User Sign-In URL.
+• In the IAM Console Dashboard, note the IAM User Sign-In URL.
 Users in this account must use this URL when signing in to the AWS Management Console.
 For more information, see How users sign in to your account in IAM User Guide.

 3. Repeat the preceding step using Account B credentials and create administrator user AccountBadmin.